-The LDRRMCs have the following tasks to fulfill: 1) approve, monitor and evaluate the implementation of the local DRRM Plans and regularly review and test the plan consistent with other national and local planning programs; 2) ensure the integration of disaster risk reduction and climate change adaptation into local development plans, programs and budgets s strategy in sustainable development and poverty reduction; 3) recommend the implementation of forced or preemptive evacuation of local residents, if necessary; and 4) convene the local council once every three (3) months or as necessary.
+The LDRRMCs shall have the following functions:

+Approve, monitor and evaluate the implementation of the local DRRM Plans and regularly review and test the plan consistent with other national and local planning programs;

-Figure 9.
-DRRM Network
+- c) Recommend the implementation of forced or preemptive evacuation of local residents, if necessary; and, - d) Convene the local council once every three (3) months or as necessary.

-Hence, to bring DRRM down to the grassroots, RA 10121 further provides for the establishment of the "DRRM Network", or the replication of the NDRRMC from the national down to the regional, provincial, city, municipal and barangay levels as shown in Figure 9.
+Hence, to bring DRRM down to the grassroots, RA 10121 further provides for the establishment of the "DRRM Network", or the replication of the NDRRMC from the national down to the regional, provincial, city, municipal and barangay levels as shown in Figure 13.

-Section 12 provides for the Local Disaster Risk Reduction and Management Office (LDRRMO).
-It is also mandated that the local government units shall establish a LDRRMO in every province, city, and municipality, and a Barangay Disaster Risk Reduction and Management Committee in the case of the barangay.
+5. Section 12 provides for the Local Disaster Risk Reduction and Management Office (LDRRMO).
+It is also mandated that the local government units shall establish an LDRRMO in every province, city, and municipality, and a Barangay Disaster Risk Reduction and Management Committee in every barangay.
 The LDRRMOs shall be responsible for setting the direction, development, implementation and coordination of disaster risk management programs within their territorial jurisdiction.
-The LDRRMOs are permanent offices under the office of the governor, mayor and the punong barangay (barangay captain).
+The LDRRMOs are permanent offices under the office of the governor, city or municipal mayor and the punong barangay (barangay captain) in case of the BDRRMC.
 The LDRRMOs have twenty-five (25) functions, duties and responsibilities under this law given that the local government units are the first line of defense in every disaster or emergency.
-Thus, they shall be at the frontline of all disaster risk reduction and management plans, programs, projects and activities.
+Thus, they shall act as front liners of all disaster risk reduction and management plans, programs, projects and activities.